 inside the mouth require liquid diet in the immediate post-operative period.

-woman had an overly projecting tip which can best be appreciated from the base view.
+This young woman had an overly projecting tip which can best be appreciated from the base view.
 The hump was reduced and the tip cartilages were rotated backward to give a more pleasing configuration.
 The transverse scar can be seen in the early healing

 phase where it is necessary to use a little light makeup to camouflage it.
 The patient was seen again 2 years after her surgery and is still extremely pleased with her results.